riceissa/issarice.com/wiki/MealSquares.md

 In March 2022, I ordered a sample pack of 10 MealSquares.

+In April 2022, I ordered a box of 30 MealSquares.

+In June 2022, I ordered another box of 30 MealSquares.

 I've noticed that at least in the batch I received, the chocolate chips are mostly at the bottom, so microwaving right side up results in a lot of the chocolate melting onto the plate (and then drying on the plate, which makes it